InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 the "Shot House" a 1950's era Forest Service house and garage which serves as office, cache, and locker room space.

-The "Helena" performs project work for all Helena N.

-F. Ranger Districts, the BLM, and adjoining forests.
+The "Helena" performs project work for all Helena N.F.
+Ranger Districts, the BLM, and adjoining forests.
 In addition to having responded to fires in all FS regions, the crew has provided its skills and expertise in emergency medical situations, search and rescue operations, law enforcement assistance, fire training, Hurricanes Hugo, Andrew and Georges, wilderness fire management and prescribed burning.

-Opera Non Verba
+***Opera Non Verba***

 ## Idaho Panhandle